The door is locked. Not open 24/7. Drove out on two occasions to find the door was locked or machine out of coins.

 We're fans of bitcoins as well.
 Back when this message was posted we had a little hiccup (didn't have bitcoins at that time) but this issue was solved already.
 If you have any request you can email us over at email@example.com

 The ATM is in the basement.
 It's tucked away behind a door just after you enter the basement.
 Purchase was quick and easy, bought 4 bitcoins, no problem.

 I have sold bitcoin here, it is easy straightforward and easy to find.

 Support phone: +1303-219-1680

 Support email: firstname.lastname@example.org

 Direction: Fiat ⇄ Crypto

-Bitcoin ATM is located at The Grand Ledge Fledge in Grand Ledge.You can buy and sell bitcoins here.
+Bitcoin ATM is installed at The Grand Ledge Fledge in Grand Ledge.You can buy and sell bitcoins for cash here.

 WARNING!
 Have you been suggested a job opportunity and then asked to send bitcoins using ATM?
 Or found a great deal, e.g. car on craiglist, and was asked to pay in bitcoins using ATM?
 You are highly likely a victim of a scam.
 Read FAQ for details!